Everything Wrong with Police Has Been On Display in Ferguson

 -Speaking of a lack of accountability, the May 28 Georgia drug raid that sent a 19-month-old into intensive care provoked shock and outrage, but it might not lead to much else.
 Little Bounkham Phonesavah is out of the hospital now, but his parents say they need help with the medical bills that came from repairing the hole in his chest and the burns on his face left by the drug task force’s flashbang grenade.
 Unfortunately, Habersham County looked into it and decided it would be illegal for them to pay those bills.
 So a) that law is bullshit, and b) if what the county is saying is true, cops had better reach for their personal checkbooks.

--Earlier this month, a North Augusta, South Carolina mother was arrested for disorderly conduct after she said the word “fucking” in front of her children—possibly more than once.
-The swear was reportedly addressed to Danielle Wolf’s husband, but that didn’t stop a traumatized bystander (who later apologized) from reporting the incident to the proper authorities.
+-Earlier this month, a North Augusta, South Carolina mother was arrested for disorderly conduct after she said the word “fucking” in front of her children – possibly more than once.
+The swear was reportedly addressed to Danielle Wolf’s husband, but that didn’t stop a traumatised bystander (who later apologised) from reporting the incident to the proper authorities.
 And the authorities, in the form of Officer Travis Smith, obliged by cuffing and bringing in Wolf.
 North Augusta, by the way, is the very same town where they arrest mothers for letting their children play in the park.
 Not sure what’s going over there, but there must be some really square drugs in the water supply.

 -VICE’s good cop of the week goes to every single cop who didn’t shoot anyone or teargas anyone while they tried to protest.
 Good job, everybody.